Brand safety is a sneaky little thing.

 If a word or phrase gets you great search traffic, it might not be worth replacing with an alternative.
 And you should always pause and consider the full implications before you change the content in a post that’s doing well in Google search results.

 It’s a give and take — perhaps sacrificing the higher advertiser spending in order to get great SEO could potentially offset, or even counteract, that lower CPM.

-It’s completely up to you as you’re the expert on how to best serve your audience.
-Brand safety is just something to be aware of as you create and update your amazing content!
+You’re the expert on how to best serve your audience.
+Brand safety is just one factor to consider as you create and update your amazing content!

 [AdThrive exclusive!]
 Common brand safety keywords with creative alternatives

 We analyzed a bunch of data on potentially problematic words and compiled a list with examples and ways to reword your intent as you’re creating and updating content!

 Again, this won’t be comprehensive, as each advertiser’s idea of what’s “brand safe” for their company will differ, but it’s a great starting point.

 Log in below to access the list!